rekmus/silgy/README.md

 ### ASYNC
 Use asynchronous module.

-The server opens two queues at the start.
-One for requests, one for responses.
-Names are defined in ASYNC_REQ_QUEUE and ASYNC_RES_QUEUE.
+If defined, the server opens two queues at the start: one for requests, one for responses.
 Then the app can use [CALL_ASYNC](https://github.com/silgy/silgy/blob/master/README.md#void-call_asyncconst-char-service-const-char-data-int-timeout) and [CALL_ASYNC_NR](https://github.com/silgy/silgy/blob/master/README.md#void-call_async_nrconst-char-service-const-char-data-int-timeout) to call the services, and [app_async_done()](https://github.com/silgy/silgy/blob/master/README.md#void-app_async_doneint-ci-const-char-service-const-char-data-bool-timeouted) will be called when the response arrives.

 There's also a service library, yet to be documented.